 Social Care Workers – financial hardship

 Social care workers should not experience financial hardship because of COVID-19.
-We know that many of our recipients have continued to pay their personal assistants their full pay even if they were not able to support you due to COVID 19.
-If, however, your personal assistant is/was sick or self-isolating and only receive(d) statutory sick pay or an amount less than their expected income, you as employer can top this up to their normal income, providing their absence is/was because of COVID-19.
-You can use unspent ILF Scotland funds to meet this cost.
-If you do not have sufficient funds you should contact us about additional funding to cover this cost for a temporary period between March and October
+We know that many of our recipients have continued to pay their personal assistants their full pay even if they were not able to support them due to COVID 19.
+If, however, a PA is/was sick or self-isolating and only receive(d) statutory sick pay or an amount less than their expected income, the recipient, as the employer, can top this up to their normal income, providing their absence is/was because of COVID-19.
+Recipients can use unspent ILF Scotland funds to meet this cost.
+If sufficient funds are not available, recipients you should contact ILF Scotland to discuss additional funding to cover this cost for a temporary period.

-The above policies are relevant to all recipients, in both Scotland and Northern Ireland.
+The above policies are relevant to all recipients in Scotland and Northern Ireland.

 Scotland only – Personal Contribution

-The Scottish Government has now issued guidance and advice for PAs who are requiring Personal Protective Equipment (PPE).
+The Scottish Government has issued guidance and advice for PAs who need Personal Protective Equipment (PPE).
 More information about this can be found here.
 PAs can also contact the NHS National Services Scotland Social Care PPE Support Centre on 0300 303 3020.

 Thank You payment to health and social care staff

 The Scottish Government has announced that it will provide a one-off ‘Thank You” payment to front line health and social care staff.
 ILF Scotland funded PAs will be included in this payment.
 We are working with Scottish Government colleagues to identify the best way of organising this and we will write to our recipients as soon as possible to let them know what we have agreed.